 The cross country team saw its best individual finish at the 2018 NCAA Division II Central Regional Championship since Kean’s first season with the program as freshman Ryne Prigge took 103rd.
 Prigge also finished within the top 40 at the NSIC Cross Country Championship, Kean’s third student-athlete to do so.
 The cross country program has also shown excellence in the classroom while earning three USTFCCCA All-Academic Team honors.

 Since Kean has taken over, Bemidji State has set 13 indoor and seven outdoor program records.
 He has also overseen 70 selections to NSIC All-Academic Teams.

-Prior to his time at Tiffin, Kean spent four seasons as an assistant coach at his alma mater, Northern Michigan University.
+Prior to joining Bemidji State, Kean spent four seasons as an assistant coach at his alma mater, Northern Michigan University.
 At NMU he was responsible for an overhaul of the Wildcats’ Olympic weightlifting programs, helped create and implement the training programs for multi-event athletes, sprinters, hurdlers and jumpers, provided oversight of the team’s stretching and pre-habilitation regiments and provided the team with nutritional education.
 In addition, he served as a member of the NMU faculty in the fall of 2011 and spring of 2012.

 Kean also spent two summers as a volunteer assistant coach and nutrition leader at The John Godina Throwing Camp and served as a volunteer at the Roger Kingdom and Friends Track and Field Camp.